What does the application process look like?

 We made a video explaining it all!
 You can watch it here.

-To take part in our program, you are required to pay an initial $150 CAD application fee prior to moving onto the interview stage of your application.
-This application fee is fully refundable if you are not accepted into the Camp Canada program.
+To take part in our program, you are required to pay an initial $150 CAD application fee prior to moving onto the interview stage.
+This deposit is fully refundable if you are not accepted into the Camp Canada program.

 For cases where individuals pull out of the program or change their minds (at any point during the process), there is no refund given.
 However, it can be applied to future participation as a gesture of goodwill.